BenjaTK/benjatk.github.io/_posts/2024-08-01-whoareyou.md

 Probably my favorite game of mine.

 ![Terraforma gameplay](https://img.itch.zone/aW1hZ2UvMTY3MDkxMi85OTU4MjE1LmdpZg==/347x500/L6Lwst.gif)
+*In Terraforma you build a world out of tiles that generate points based on the other tiles around them.*

 Made for the **Kenney Jam 2022**, I think the concept was pretty solid which is why I think it worked that well.
 It also made me realize that the market for idle games in itch.io is HUGE, most views I got were from the idle tag.